maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ```
 <img width="600" alt="Women's March Wordcloud Neutral" src="/WomensMarch/Neutral.png">

-'Clinton says,' 'video statement,' 'WATCH,' and 'references' all suggest that the majority of neutral tweets was sharing information on the events happening during the march.
+'Clinton says,' 'video statement,' 'WATCH,' and 'references' all suggest that the majority of neutral tweets were dedicated to sharing information on the events happening during the march.
 ```
 Wordcloud (Negative):
 ```